bellmit/attic/articles/decisions.rst

    decision.

 Publishing a valid notice in this way initiates the voting period for the decision.
-The voting period lasts for 7 days.
+The voting period lasts for four days.

 Voting Methods
 --------------